Wyatt Spencer: Storylines

-Liam wants to put Wyatt out of the house, but Bill convinces them to try and work through there differences.
+Liam wants to put Wyatt out of the house, but Bill convinces them to try and work through their differences.
 But when Wyatt berates Bill about abandoning his wife, Katie (Heather Tom) and youngest son, Will, after his affair with Katie's sister and Hope's mother, Brooke Logan (Katherine Kelly Lang), Bill disowns Wyatt anyway.
 Wyatt reconciles with Quinn and moves back in with her.
 Brooke explains the extenuating circumstances allowing Wyatt to soften toward Bill and has Bill see the situation from Wyatt's perspective.
 Caroline tells Bill he's treating Wyatt the same way Bill Spencer Sr. treated Bill.
 Bill eventually accepts Wyatt again and they start to establish a father-son relationship.
 Hope decides to use Quinn Artisan as the jewelry designer to tie to her fashion line, Hope For the Future and Wyatt continues pursuing Hope.
 Liam feels threatened and tries to convince Hope to cancel the deal, but Hope decides against it.
 In October 2013 at Quinn's encouragement, Wyatt takes Hope to Mexico to see the Hope Diamond as he plans to integrate the diamond into the jewelry line.
 Wyatt tries to get Hope to leave Liam, and be with him, but she refuses.
 Hope calls off her engagement to Liam after she receives an e-mail with Liam's romantic video of his life with Steffy.
 Quinn admits to sending the video, and Wyatt eventually comes clean about his mother's interference, and she forgives him for keeping the secret.
 To impress Hope, Wyatt stages a jewelry heist and manages to disarm actual jewel thieves.
 Liam convinces Hope that they should get married and pressures her into severing all ties with Wyatt.
 Abiding by Hope's wishes, Wyatt says goodbye to Hope on her the day of her wedding to Liam as he plans to go to Hawaii.
 He is however shocked when Hope leaves Liam at the altar after seeing him with Steffy again and travels to Hawaii with him.
 Liam follows soon after and reveals that Quinn set them up and convinced Steffy to return from Paris after finding out that she can now conceive again but Hope decided to start a relationship with Wyatt putting Liam in her past.
-However, their happiness is short lived when Liam reveals that Wyatt took the Hope Diamond and it almost ends their relationship but Hope forgave Wyatt and they reunite.
+However, their happiness is short lived when Liam reveals that Wyatt took the Hope Diamond and it almost ends their relationship, but Hope forgave Wyatt, and they reunite.